2023 Most Popular Nursing Bachelor's Degree Schools in North Dakota

 Full Nursing at Dickinson State University Report

-University of Jamestown came in at #8 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in North Dakota ranking.
+With a ranking of #8, University of Jamestown did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
 UJ is a small private not-for-profit school located in the remote town of Jamestown.

 Of the 18 students majoring in nursing at UJ, 6% are male and 94% are female.